Here I’m presenting my unbiased SiteGround web hosting review.

 If you have gone through my previous article, ‘What is Shared Hosting?’, you might have learned how Shared hosting works.

-How would you feel when your site is down in the peak?
+How would you feel when your site is down at the peak?

-Different technologies at SiteGround like SSD storage, solid content delivery network, higher CPU/memory limits, and a true expert team keeps your site up for the maximum time.
+Different technologies at SiteGround like SSD storage, solid content delivery network, higher CPU/memory limits, and a truly expert team keeps your site up for the maximum time.

 You can also consult with the SiteGround team about the different plans and they will suggest you the best one suited for your requirements and according to the estimated traffic.

-However, for the of mid-size websites that need a stable and reliable shared hosting and don’t really need a VPS plan, SiteGround’s shared hosting provides more features and flexibility at a cheaper price than those some of the expensive managed web hosts like WP Engine and Flywheel.
+For the mid-size websites that need a stable and reliable web hosting and don’t really need a VPS plan, SiteGround’s shared hosting provides more features and flexibility at a cheaper price than those some of the expensive managed web hosts like WP Engine and Flywheel.

 SiteGround offers a lot of features required for a basic as well as a growing site at a very affordable price.

-For Shared hosting, they provide a standard feature set like SSD storage, unmetered bandwidth, unlimited database and free email accounts, and if you are more technically biased, then Nginx servers, PHP7, and HTTP/2 are a few things can grab your attention.
+For Shared hosting, it provides a standard feature set like SSD storage, unmetered bandwidth, unlimited database, and free email accounts, and if you are more technically biased, then Nginx servers, PHP7, and HTTP/2 are a few things can grab your attention.

-SiteGround’s developer-friendly features are really worth mentioning because a very few web hosts provide that at such unbelievable price.
+SiteGround’s developer-friendly features are really worth mentioning because very few web hosts provide that at such an unbelievable price.

-SuperCacher to boost the site performance & speed, free PCI compliance, Git integration and WordPress/Joomla staging where you can modify the non-live version of your website and then push it live, etc. some features are really useful for developers and high-traffic sites like e-commerce stores.
+SG Optimizer to boost the site performance & speed, free PCI compliance, Git integration and WordPress/Joomla staging where you can modify the non-live version of your website and then push it live are some of the really useful features for developers and high-traffic sites like e-commerce stores.

 These plans also offer free templates and one-click automatic installation, but you can choose the manual option too.

-And, if you really want performance-based hosting rather than cost saving, then SiteGround seems pretty impressive choice.
+If you really want performance-based hosting, then SiteGround seems a pretty impressive choice.